Albert-Gao/blog/source/_posts/how-to-publish-artifact-to-maven-central-via-gradle.md

 ### Tips

-- Sign up for your company email if you gonna apply for a group id which is the domain name of your company.
+- Sign up for your company email if you will apply for a group id which is the domain name of your company.
 - Remember your username and password.
 It's not only used for raising the issue.
 But for uploading as well.

 ## 2. Apply for your namespace